drekka/Alchemic/runtime.md

 ## Getting objects

-Sometimes (in unit tests for example) you want to get an object from Alchemic without specifying an injection. __AcGet__ allows you to search for and return an object (or objects) inline with your code rather than as an injection.
+Sometimes (in unit tests for example) you want to get an object from Alchemic without setting up an injection. __AcGet__ allows you to search for and return an object (or objects).

-{{ site.lang-title-objc }}
 ```objc
 -(void) myMethod {
     NSDateFormatter *formatter = AcGet(NSDateFormatter, AcName(@"JSON date formatter"));